manuelrojas19/oauth2-golang-server/README.md

 - **Description**: This endpoint exchanges an authorization code or refresh token for an access token, or handles other token-related requests.
+- **Prerequisite**: Client Id and Client Secret from a Client previously registered on Register endpoint, Auth Code or Refresh Token previously generated depending on grant type.
 - **Method**: `POST`
 - **Request**:
     - **Headers**: